CDC Vouchers 2026: Claim $500 June Vouchers, Use at NTUC and Check Expiry

 These are the rules that quietly cost households $20 to $50 per tranche.
 None of them are well-explained on the official site.

-• Forgetting to claim before expiry - the 2026 (January) tranche must be claimed AND spent by 31 December 2026.
-Unclaimed and unspent vouchers are forfeited (the money does not roll over to the next tranche).
+- Forgetting to claim before expiry - the January 2026 tranche must be claimed and spent by 31 December 2026, while the June 2026 tranche must be claimed and spent by 31 December 2027.
+Unclaimed and unspent vouchers are forfeited.

 The "no change" rule is honestly the dumbest design choice in the scheme.
 Just plan around it.